Torbsquad/anonymouse/README.md

  i wish anon were not kill

+ code starts at main.js
- code requires process.env.anon to be a discord-bot-token (better not a client-user, just to be safe ..)
+ and requires process.env.anon to be a discord-bot-token (better not a client-user, just to be safe ..)